 Making a bucket list helps you decide on the essentials, but it also helps with goal setting, keeping yourself focused, and staying positive when encountering setbacks.

 If someone wants to travel to every continent at least once, they aren’t going to do so in one year.
 Instead, they will plan one trip for this year and another for the next year.
 You should do the same.
-Doing so can set you up for failure because you tried to accomplish too much and then fell short.
+Not doing so can set you up for failure, because you tried to accomplish too much and then fell short.

 Attainable annual goals also keep you from getting to the end of the year and wondering where the time went.
 What is an attainable goal?
 According to Michael Hyatt, the author of Your Best Year Ever, an attainable goal is in your discomfort zone without being in the delusional zone.
 If you plan to write a novel, making the goal to write a Pulitzer-Prize winning novel is most likely in the delusional zone, especially if it is your first one.